lnrssll/ask-my-book/README.md

 I didn't adhere precisely to the original project, on both the client and server side.
 My methodology for computing neighbors is very different, and, in order to give users fine-grained control over the parameters I use on the server, it felt necessary to really deep dive into the process in an admin panel.
 I also don't want just anybody using my OpenAI credits in deployment, so I added user auth to *both* the admin panel and the regular user interface.
 The user interface also has one additional layer: a menu for books.
 This is because I wanted to demonstrate the application's ability to work across many books.
 After selecting a book, you are brought to a familiar page, akin to the [askmybook.com](askmybook.com) homepage.

-Since I was planning to complete this in a Sunday, the admin panel currently has basically zero styling beyond what is minimally needed for functionality.
+Since this project was built in 4 days, the admin panel currently has basically zero styling beyond what is minimally needed for functionality (and my own perfectionism/OCD).
 I primarily wanted my UX features (but not necessarily *style*) and architecture to speak for the project, because I know Gumroad already has its own library of styles.
-For proof that I can actually implement styles, check out [this website](https://edcred.vercel.app) with next/react/redux, which follows an existing style formula, or [this client-only website](https://edbed.net) with react, which I designed from scratch (with some assets created by a friend).
+For proof that I can actually implement styles, check out [this website](https://edcred.vercel.app) with next/react/redux, which follows an existing style formula, or [this client-only website](https://edbed.net) with react, which I designed from scratch (with some pixel art assets created by a friend).
 These websites are both incomplete/stealth with respect to content and prod readiness, but they are usable for demonstration purposes.

 ### Approximate Nearest Neighbors